microsoft/jacdac-ts/jacscript/README.md

 * role mgr
 * implementing services in jacscript
 * some testing framework? (depends on services?)
-* more "debug" info in program - role names, ?
+* more "debug" info in compiled program - role names, ?

 ### Debugger interface